Affiliated Faculty

 UNC Charlotte | Department of Counseling

 Dr. Foxx is a Professor and Counseling Department Chair.
 She is also the Director of the Urban School Counseling Collaborative.
 She has experience as an elementary and high school counselor.
 She is co-author of School Counseling in the 21st Century, 6th ed.
 In 2015, she received the Counselor Educator of the Year Award from the North Carolina School Counselors Association.
 She teaches both doctoral and master’s level courses and her special areas of interest are school counseling, multicultural and social justice, urban education, and creating equity and access to college and career readiness.
-She has been successful working with interdisciplinary teams to obtain over $2 million dollars in grant funding from the Department of Education and National Science Foundation.
+She has been successful working with interdisciplinary teams to obtain over $4.2 million dollars in grant funding from the Department of Education and National Science Foundation.
+Dr. Foxx currently serves as the Chair of the International Registry of Counsellor Education Programs (IRCEP).

 Kareema J. Gray